-The following picture shows all the possible fifo shapes that may be morphed from a single tritone shape (exemplified by L) by either holding the outer notes and moving the inner one, or holding the inner note and moving the outer ones (which are the same note, harmonically).
-These morphings are asymmetric, meaning they have one note in common.
+This sets the stage for the following picture showing all the possible fifo shapes that may be morphed from the octave shape of a single tritone (illustrated by L) by either holding the outer notes and moving the inner one, or holding the inner note and moving the outer ones (which are the same note, harmonically).
+These morphings are asymmetric, meaning they hold one note and move the other.
 The resulting compound shapes are cores that determine tonic scales.
+For any tritone, there are only two possible cores, which are mutually incompatible and determine mutually incompatible contexts.
 The cores are represented by the symbol combinations \$LL and LLI, written in an order that identifies a downward trend in the successive morphs.

-The deep significance here is that fifos on the left and right morph symmetrically into each other.
+The deep significance here is that fifos on the left and right morph symmetrically into each other by altering both notes.
 They share no notes and are mutually dissonant, making the cores of which they're parts mutually incompatible.

-Given an established core, moving one tritone note in the opposite direction from the one that established it will sound wrong to the ear, suggesting the opposite core.
-This answers a question in opening chapter: Given that scales are determined by key signatures, how can altering a particular note by a half tone not only tell the ear that the scale has changed but also what the new scale is?
-All it takes to determine one of these cores is the movement of one tritone note up or down by half tone.
-The other tritone note automatically moves in the opposite direction, and the rest follows.
-Thus the eye and ear can operate in a coordinated fashion to determine or change contexts provided by cores.
+Given the establishment of one of these cores, moving one tritone note a half tone in the opposite direction from the one that established the core will sound wrong to the ear, suggesting the opposite core.
+This answers a question in opening chapter: How can altering one particular note by a half tone not only tell the ear that the scale has changed but also identify the new scale?
+The answer is changing a tritone note this way implies a core change that determines a different classical mode.

 The cores \$LL and LLI are - borrowing a well known term from the chord domain - tritone substitutes of each other that share the same tritone and have all non-tritone notes different.
-As shown next, the notes of each core combine on the keyboard to form a tritone with two symmetrically disposed half tones, either both inside it or both outside it.
+As shown next, the notes of each core combine on the keyboard to form a shape with two symmetrically disposed half tones, either both inside the tritone or both outside it.

-Because the shapes are determined by the tritone, they're identified at right by core signatures consisting of the tritone anchor prefixed by // (standing for "parallel") for the primary core and alt for its tritone substitute core.
+Because the shapes are determined by the tritone, they're identified at right by core signatures consisting of the tritone anchor prefixed by // (standing for "parallel") for the primary core and by alt for its tritone substitute core.
 The cores represented this way establish tonics a tritone apart.
 This is so because the tritone substitute core is the result of transposing the primary core by a tritone.
 Transposing a tritone by a tritone inverts it, so the result in the home octave is the same tritone with all non-tritone notes different, identifying a secondary tonic a tritone away.
-Because of the position of this particular tritone, the primary tonic is the home tonic.
+Because of the position of this particular tritone, the primary tonic here is the home tonic.